mkiol/dsnote/README.md

 | Mimic3 TTS                           | +        | -        |                |                   |
 | Punctuation restoration              | +        | -        |                |                   |
 | Translator                           | +        | +        |                |                   |

+### Beta version

+In addition to the stable version in the Flathub repository, you can try to test the "Beta" version of the upcoming release.
+This version is usable, but may contain more bugs.

+Beta version is available in "flathub-beta" repository.
+Follow [these instructions](https://discourse.flathub.org/t/how-to-use-flathub-beta/2111) to enable flathub-beta on your computer.

 ## Building from sources